pajicadvance/rearm/README.md

 - New **Crippling Throw** enchantment - Allows throwing the axe at an enemy, much like a trident.
 The axe sticks onto the enemy and slows them down.
 Pressing the action key recalls the axe to you and the enemy starts taking bleeding damage.
 Slow intensity and bleeding damage scales with enchantment level (max 3).
 - Support **Looting** and **Knockback** - Axes can now be enchanted with Looting and Knockback.

+### Shield

+- New **Parry** mechanic - Raising the shield to block a projectile shortly before it lands parries it and sends it flying towards the shooter.
+- New **Bash** enchantment - Allows performing a shield bash by pressing the action key while blocking with a shield, knocking enemies away and dealing minor damage.
+- **Netherite Shield** - Shields can now be upgraded to a netherite shield in the same way you upgrade tools and armor to netherite, which gives it fire resistance, significantly increased durability, and a new look.

 ### Protection changes

 ReArm rebalances most protection enchantments and introduces a new protection enchantment in order to **make the choice of protection enchantments actually matter** compared to just going the usual route of Protection 4 on all armor pieces.